samjulien/blog/_posts/2018-06-02-real-time-charts-using-angular-and-d3.markdown

 Awesome, right?

+{% include asides/angular.markdown %}

 ## Conclusion

-As you saw in this tutorial, the web has capabilities that allows you to build very rich applications.
+As you saw in this tutorial, the web has capabilities that allow you to build very rich applications.
 Your real-time chart, for example, adds a huge value to your app because there the user knows that they will have the latest data without having to refresh the page or performing any action.
-This kind of interactivity improves your users' experiences and will contribute to their hapiness.
+This kind of interactivity improves your users' experiences and will contribute to their happiness.

 WDYT?
-Ready to add some real-time data into the web?
+Ready to add some real-time data to the web?